SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 <p>{{person.name + " " + person.lastName}}</p>
 ```

-Instead, you should pre-calculate the required value in the `.js` file and use it directly in the template:
+Instead, you should precalculate the required value in the `.js` file and use it directly in the template:

-In `Demo.js`:
+In the `Demo.js` file:

 ```js
 get fullName() {